Ingrid-X/Ingrid-X/README.md

 <h1 align="center">Hello, I´m X Ingrid.</h1>

 <p> Full Stack Developer with a strong focus on backend development.
-Skilled in JavaScript, PHP, and CSS, with experience in the MERN Stack. 👩‍💻
+Skilled in JavaScript, TypeScript, PHP, and CSS, with experience in the MERN Stack. 👩‍💻
 Passionate about building scalable and efficient web applications. 🛠️ Committed to writing clean, maintainable code and following best development practices.
 Always learning and exploring new technologies to improve and grow as a developer. 📚
 </p>